 - Sugar - If other pasta recipes use a few teaspoons, Filipino spaghetti sauce requires much more!
 I usually start with 1-2 tablespoons and go from there.

 There are a few little things in this recipe that might be a bit different from other pasta sauces you've seen around but this is how I've been making our sauce for a long time now

 - Fish Sauce - a little bit goes a long way.
-You can just use salt but fish sauce for me makes any pasta sauce so much better!
+You can just use salt or soy sauce but fish sauce for me makes any pasta sauce so much better!

 - Beef Bouillon Cubes - for extra depth of flavor in the sauce.
 If you're pressed for time, this will make your sauce delicious even if it's just been cooked for 20mins.

 - Dried Herbs - optional but add it anyways if available.
 I often use Italian seasoning to give the sauce added flavor.

 - Liver Pâté/Liver Paste - a secret ingredient that I'm now sharing with all of you.
 You can skip it entirely but if you love Caldereta, then I'm sure you won't mind using this in your pasta sauce too.

 How to Make the Best Filipino Spaghetti

 You will only need one pot to make Filipino spaghetti.
 It really doesn’t get any easier than this.

 For a rich and flavorful sauce, brown the beef in a large pot with hot oil.
 Cook until the liquid has evaporated.
 If you notice any excess fat, discard some of it to make the sauce a little healthier.